 Every day, our nurses and attorneys receive calls from expectant mothers with concerns about symptoms they’re experiencing during their pregnancy.
 They’re curious if their symptoms are normal, and they wonder what their next steps should be.
 Patients should always visit a medical professional with concerns like these and receive appropriate care for maternal-fetal conditions and illnesses that can arise during pregnancy.
 We kickstarted the Pregnancy Spotlight Series, a monthly column that highlights specific pregnancy health concerns, to help educate and empower patients for these medical visits.
 Today, we’re focusing on Hyperemesis Gravidarum (HG).

-Hyperemesis Gravidarum resembles common morning sickness, but is far more severe and often extends past the first trimester.
-So how is Hyperemesis Gravidarum different from regular morning sickness?
+Hyperemesis gravidarum resembles common morning sickness, but is far more severe and often extends past the first trimester.
+So how is hyperemesis gravidarum different from regular morning sickness?

-The following are clear symptoms of HG:
+The following are symptoms of HG (1):

-- Nausea that does not subside with severe vomiting
+- Nausea that does not subside

 - Food aversions